Dietary Supplements

 Lung cancer and dietary supplements

 Nutrition is critical for cellular support and healing.
-The treatment for lung cancer can often overwhelm a patient’s nutritional reserve.
+The treatment for lung cancer can often overwhelm a person's nutritional reserve.
 Lung cancer and its treatment may affect appetite, digestion, and how the body uses nutrients.2

-Good nutrition during cancer treatment can help improve quality of life and decrease the side effects and complications experienced from treatment.
-When a patient with lung cancer is experiencing malnutrition due to their cancer or its treatment, dietary supplements can provide nutrients that are necessary for healing and maintaining a proper weight.2
+Good nutrition during cancer treatment can help improve quality of life and decrease the side effects and complications from treatment.
+When a person with lung cancer is experiencing malnutrition due to their cancer or its treatment, dietary supplements can provide nutrients that are necessary for healing and maintaining a proper weight.2

-Recommendations for dietary supplements should be tailored for the individual patient.
-Physicians or dietitians can provide recommendations after completing an assessment of a patient’s nutritional intake and any imbalances that are present.
-These needs may change throughout the course of the disease and its treatment.1,2 Some common dietary supplements used by lung cancer patients include:
+Recommendations for dietary supplements should be tailored to each person's specific needs.
+Physicians or dietitians can provide recommendations after completing an assessment of a person's nutritional intake and any imbalances that are present.
+These needs may change throughout the course of the disease and its treatment.1,2

 - Probiotics, such as Lactobacillus acidophilus, which may improve digestion and immune health

-- Melatonin, which may improve sleep and support immune health 6
+- Melatonin, which may improve sleep and support immune health

 Finding your individualized plan